ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

 created projects will quickly get out of date regarding cross-cutting concerns made available by the platform.

+For example, if the platform provides new ways to authenticate between services or users it will probably won't be added to the project kickstarter until it is fully developed.
+The same will happen with the project generators.
+This drift between the new architecture and its reference reflects the problem of drift on microservices.

 Further on this book, a whole chapter is dedicated to this topic.